calnix/stakingPro/Documentation/ContractExplanations.md

 3. frozen: contract is frozen, all user functions revert except for emergencyExit().
 4. underMaintenance: contract is under maintenance, all user functions revert.

+Pausing should be used to verify any potential security issues.
+If they are not found, the contract can be unpaused.

+If there are security issues, the contract is frozen.

 ### Under Maintenance

 Contract is set to `underMaintenance` when there is a need to update the NFT_MULTIPLIER value.